kheidi/ML_OpportunisticScreening/notes/Questions.md

 - is "Death[d from CT]" just how many days they died after the CT?
 - if [d from CT] is negative, does that mean that they got the CT before the event occurred?
 - what do fx, hx, and dx mean?
+- I am guessing the "X" in the FRS 10-year risk (%) means unknown or not done?